- Online Store

 - Alumni Association

 Building Hope | A Capital Campaign To ReBuild

 The Mary, Seat of Wisdom Chapel has been a long standing place of worship and gathering for the Gannon University family and community.
 Located at 520 Peach St., the Chapel has been closed since May 2019, when a gas leak was discovered.
 The source of that leak was an abandoned gas well located below the chapel.

 That gas well has been re-drilled and capped, but only after a significant amount of work to the area around the chapel.
 Two buildings – the Student Services building and the Pontifical Center – were demolished to make way for drilling equipment.
 Both of those buildings had been identified in the school’s 2009 master plan as needing to be taken down.

 A capital campaign was established in late summer 2019 to raise funds for the repairs and renovation to this University landmark.

 Make your pledge today: CLICK HERE to download the pledge card.

 MAKE YOUR GIFT

-Gifts over $2,500 will be matched by a generous anonymous donor.
+Gifts of $2,500 and over will be matched by a generous anonymous donor.